St. Vincent de Paul Society-Ozanam Center

 The John Paul II Ozanam Center is located on the grounds of Holy Name Church in Cleveland, Ohio.
 The Center, which is staffed by members of the St. Vincent de Paul Society, provides emergency food, clothing and other forms of assistance to those living in the 44105, 44125 and 44127 zip codes.
 The Center also provides limited assistance to those needing furniture for their residences and can, as funds are available, offer one-time assistance to those needing help with utility bills.

-The Center came into existence due to the efforts of the St. Vincent de Paul Society and the Pastors of the Slavic Village parishes- St. Stanislaus, Hoy Name and St. John Nepomucene.
+The Center came into existence due to the efforts of the St. Vincent de Paul Society and the Pastors of the Slavic Village parishes- St. Stanislaus, Holy Name and St. John Nepomucene.
 The Pastors wanted to create a single place where families in need could come for assistance.
 The St. Vincent de Paul Society, wanted to more fully re-establish its presence in the city while fulfilling its Mission to serve the poor and needy.

 Vincentians were able to renovate a formerly underutilized space in the Holy Name parish complex and created a facility that has a Food Distribution area, Clothing Distribution area, Interview Area and storage space.